CHAPTER THIRTY—CONDITIONS

 Sesame hesitated.

-Silence ensued while Sesame thought about it.
+Sesame thought about it.
 Richard’s throat ached.
 He didn’t dare say anything, his nerves were so raw.

 “You would start building today?”
-Sesame asked finally.
+Sesame asked.

-“Now, if we do this,” Eve said.
-“Your side of the agreement will be to help us find James and Heather any way you can.
+She nodded.
+“I would feel better if we write down our promise anyway, so we know what to expect from each other.
+In exchange for a humanoid body, built to the best of our ability and affording physical autonomy, you will help us find James and Heather any way you can.
 Offering us anything you know, visual or auditory feeds, even if they seem unimportant, anything you may have picked up when James took you to Empetrum—He did take you to the other lab at some point, didn’t he?”

 “Yes,” Sesame said.
-“I can help.”
+“He did.”

 “Good.”
 Eve clapped Addie and Richard on the shoulders and stepped away from the counter.
-“Let’s get that drafted.”

 +